b43r/webshutter/README.md

 WebShutter implements a simple webserver and REST API to controll GPIO pins of a Raspberry Pi.
 WebShutter runs as a UWP (Universal Windows Platform) on Windows 10 IOT.

+The default web page displays a simple UI for controlling up to 4 shutters.

 ## Getting started

 * Get a Raspberry Pi.
 At least model 2 is required.